-- 1. Select the element in the tree.
-If you select a package you can also have the option of registering for all the package sub-elements. - 2.
-Choose Project>Notifications>Register for Notification.
-You can alternatively right-click in the tree to access the shortcut menu. - 3.
-Click Register.
-After clicking register, a message appears confirming the registration.
+- Select the element in the tree that you wish to receive change notifications for.
+If you select a package you can also have the option of registering for all the packages sub-elements. - From the Menu bar, click on Project

+- Click on Notifications - > Click on the 'Register for Notification' sub-menu

+You can alternatively right-click in the Tree and a context-sensitive menu will appear.

+Once you click register then a message appears confirming that you are registered.

-Note: If registering for a package and if the package contains sub-packages and requirements, Optimal Trace prompts for a confirmation to register for these elements.
+Note 1: Packages If you are registering for a package and if the package contains subpackages and/or Requirements you will be prompted to confirm if you wish to register for these elements also.

-Note: If the server side SMTP mail settings have not been configured, a message appears.
+Note 2: SMTP Settings.
+If the Server side SMTP mail settings have not been configured, you will receive a message informing you of this.
 Contact your Optimal Trace administrator to have these set correctly.
-See the Optimal Trace Server help file for more information on configuring SMTP mail settings.
+See the Optimal Trace Server Help file for more on configuring SMTP mail settings.

-5.5.2 Viewing and Unsubscribing from Notifications
+6.5.2 View/Unsubscribe Notifications

-It is possible to view the list of element(s) that have been configured for notifications.
-Additionally, it is possible to unsubscribe from notifications on any elements.
+You can view the list of element(s) that you have configured notifications for as well as unsubscribe from notifications on any elements.